 Free project management software gives you a way to manage your tasks without spending money on software that charges you per user each month.
 You get many of the benefits of paid versions, and having even some of the software’s organizational tools can streamline your team’s workflow.
 In turn, more efficiency leads to more revenue, so you can afford the paid software later, should you need it.

 ClickUp offers more comprehensive features in its Free Forever version than any other project management software.
-If you’ve got a large team, ClickUp has you covered with unlimited users and tasks.
-That makes it ideal for both enterprise and small business users.
+It’s a little harder to get set up than Monday, but ClickUp’s free version has your whole team covered with unlimited users and tasks.

 With the free software, you get several task views, including Kanban, calendar, and even Gantt charts, which most software only includes as a premium feature.
 If you do upgrade, the Unlimited version only costs $5 per month, and it mainly bumps you from a fairly impressive limit of 100 Gantt charts, dashboards, and timelines to unlimited.